tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 - Source: https://www.wikiart.org/en/paul-cezanne/house-and-farm-at-jas-de-bouffan-1887

 This image is of Cézanne's painting of the motif, which he refers to as Plate VII in his definition.

+Loran's full definition is a bit much, and although he claims that his definition differs from "the traditional connotation," it looks to be relevant nonetheless.
+Importantly, because Mondrian was not a sculptor, and the paintings we're interested in do not contain rounded shapes, it sounds like his use of the term does not constitute "the traditional connotation."
+So it looks like we are on the right track!

+Here is the key idea from this definition:

+> Thus line, plane, volume, color, texture, and so on, are the *plastic means used to build and organize the total space in the picture plane* [p.
+18, emphasis added].

+It turns out that, although my guess regarding the meaning of the term as being, kinda sorta, the "compositon of a painting" was fuzzy, I was pretty close!

+## The Plastic Means Illustrated

 Loran's book includes photographs of Cézanne's motifs, and there are two photographs of this one in section VII, *Problems of Perspective* on page 52.
 The two photographs of this motif are not the best, and Loran admits they "make the disappointing and prosaic truth clear enough" [p.
 53].